jlevy/kmd/kmd/docs/markdown/topics/b0_philosophy_of_kmd.md

 ## The Philosophy of Kmd

-I'd like to give a little motivation for experimenting with Kmd and why I think it's potentially so useful.
+Here is a bit more motivation for experimenting with Kmd, why I think it's potentially so useful, and some design principles.
-But jump to [examples](#examples) to get an idea of what it can do.
-If you just want to try it, jump to [Getting Started](#getting-started)!
+(You may skip ahead to the next section if you just want a more concrete overview!)

-## Why Apps Can't Solve All Your Problems
+### Why Apps Can't Solve All Your Problems

 AI has radically changed the way we use software.
 With LLMs and other generative AI models, we've seen big improvements in two areas: